 Requirements for Towing a Person With a Vessel

-- It is illegal for vessels to tow person(s) on water skis, an aquaplane, or a similar device between one hour after sunset and one hour before sunrise.
+It is illegal for a vessel to tow a person(s) on water skis, a surfboard, a parasail, or a similar device unless one of the following conditions is met.

 - A person at least 8 years old, in addition to the vessel operator, is on board observing the towed person(s) or …

 - The vessel is equipped with an approved rearview mirror or mirrors so that the operator of the vessel can observe the progress of the person(s) being towed while facing forward.

 - If the vessel is not a personal watercraft, one wide-angle convex rearview mirror must be installed.

 - If the vessel is a personal watercraft, two wide-angle convex rearview mirrors must be installed.

 Persons being towed are considered passengers of the towing vessel.
 Vessels towing water-skiers or participating in a similar activity must be able to retrieve all persons being towed safely without exceeding the recommended capacity.